Photo: Pendleton Early Learning Center

 Diversity, Equity and Inclusion Goals

-- Increase participation in the Trade Ally Network by minority- and women-owned business by 50 percent each by the end of 2020.
+- Increase participation in the Trade Ally Network by minority-owned and women-owned businesses by 50 percent.

-- Increase the number of projects completed by minority- and women-owned trade allies by 15 percent by the end of 2020.
+- Increase the number of projects completed by minority-owned

-- Increase the number of contracts executed with minority- and women-owned businesses by 15 percent by the end of 2020.
+- Increase the number of contracts executed with minority-owned

 What Does Success Look Like?